MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-running-migration.md

 To start the scanning source data process:

-- Select all user(s).
-At the top of navigation bar, select the checkbox.
+- Select all users.
+At the top of the navigation bar, select the checkbox.

 After you select all users, select **Scan X Users**.